OpenDroneMap/ODM/README.md

 Extract and enter the downloaded OpenDroneMap directory and compile all of the code by executing a single configuration script:

     bash configure.sh install

+When updating to a newer version of ODM, it is recommended that you run

+    bash configure.sh reinstall

+to ensure all the dependent packages and modules get updated.

 For Ubuntu 15.10 users, this will help you get running: